 Figure 8.
-Abundance of microbial biomass quantified by qPCR in Llívia (a) and Espolla (b) (veraison 2020 sampling campaign) of different agricultural practices.
+Abundance of microbial biomass quantified by qPCR in Llívia (a) and Espolla (b) (veraison 2020 and 2023 sampling campaign) of different agricultural practices.
 Total bacterial population (16S rRNA); AOB (ammonia oxidizing bacteria); AOA (ammonia oxidizing archaea); total fungal population (ITS1 rRNA).
 Presented values are the mean and SD of independent replicates (n=5).
-Espolla: WE: Well Established, NC: New Cover; CM: Conventional management.
-Llívia: New vineyard refers to recently establish vineyard (NV); Very new vineyard refers to a very recently established vineyard (VNV): Pasture refers to nearby pasture (P)
+Espolla: WE: Well Established Cover, NC: New Cover; CM: Conventional management.
+Llívia: New vineyard refers to recently establish vineyard (NV); Very new vineyard refers to a very recently established vineyard (VNV): Pasture refers to nearby pasture (P).
+The results regarding AOA and AOB in 2023, and the ratio of Fungi/Bacteria are pending to be processed and will be included in 2024.

 Figure 9.
-Bar charts represent the ratio of each ammonia oxidizing prokaryotes (amoA from AOB and AOA), and fungal population versus total bacterial population (16S rRNA).
+Bar charts represent the ratio of fungal population versus total bacterial population (16S rRNA).
 Espolla: WE: Well Established, NC: New Cover; CM: Conventional management.
 Llívia: New vineyard refers to recently establish vineyard (NV); Very new vineyard refers to a very recently established vineyard (VNV); Pasture refers to nearby pasture (P).